Dr. Paul Hahn, a New York City native and pioneering eye surgeon, returned

 G. Michels Foundation Fellowship, the Heed Foundation Fellowship, and

 the American Society of Retinal Specialists Honor Award.

-Dr. Hahn is married and has one daughter.
+Dr. Hahn is married and has two daughters.
 He spends most of his free time

 with his young family, but also enjoys playing golf and is a car enthusiast.